xcat2/confluent-docs/docs/troubleshooting/confluentosdeployts.md

 ## Can't ssh from the management node to a managed node after deployment, or from a managed node to another managed node after deployment

-If the ssh ca certificate is changed on the management node, then confluent needs to be updated with this by running "osdeploy initialize -k".
+If the ssh ca certificate is changed on the management node, then confluent needs to be updated with this by running `osdeploy initialize -k`.
 This will allow for ssh from the management node to the managed nodes to work.

-To make sure ssh from one confluent-deployed managed node to another works, after the ssh ca certificate is changed on the management node, if using image-based (versus separate kernel and initrd downloads) deployment, then the OS profile image needs to be updated with "osdeploy updateboot <profile name>" prior to OS deployment.
+To make sure ssh from one confluent-deployed managed node to another works, after the ssh ca certificate is changed on the management node, if using image-based (versus separate kernel and initrd downloads) deployment, then the OS profile image needs to be updated with `osdeploy updateboot <profile name>` prior to OS deployment.

 ## Can't access OS repos from managed nodes after confluent deployment